Meri Huws

+Biography

 She was chair of The Welsh Language Society from 1981 to 1983, and was a member of the Welsh Language Board between 1993 and 1997.
 She is a member of the Labour Party.

 She was Chairman of the Welsh Language Board from 2004 until the Board was abolished in March 2012.
 Her appointment in this role caused some controversy when it was revealed that she was a former partner of Andrew Davies, who at the time was Minister for Economic Development in the Welsh Government.
 The matter was raised by Plaid Cymru Representative Owen John Thomas, who complained that Ms Huws had failed to declare a conflict of interest and had been favoured by Culture Minister Alun Pugh over other interviewees.
 In 2012, Meri Huws was appointed the first Welsh Language Commissioner and her appointment came to an end in March 2019.

 In April 2020 Huws was appointed interim President of the National Library of Wales, becoming the first woman to hold the post of President in the Library's history.
 She resigned from the position in August 2021.